What Do Court Clerk Do?

 Are there Court Clerks education requirements?

-Those interested in being a Court Clerk may also be interested in:
+Those thinking about becoming a Court Clerk might also be interested in the following careers:

 - Office Clerks, General